ccallawa/alyvix_doc/test_case_building/designer_strings.rst

 Regular letters and numbers, along with most punctuation and special characters can be inserted in the :guilabel:`String` field normally.
 However, some special characters, editing keys, and key combinations must be escaped.
+The :ref:`table below <alyvix_designer_options_strings_special>` lists an extensive set of special keys.

-In the following example, a test case object with an Excel\ |trade| spreadsheet as a target would put the words *First*, *Second* and *Third* in three adjacent columns.
+In the following example, a test case object with an Excel\ |trade| spreadsheet as a target would put the words "First", "Second" and "Third" in three adjacent columns.

 .. code-block::
    :class: short-code-block